 Action Exit Planning Strategy.
-After completing the steps suggested above, create a list of action items, with projected completion dates, that will maximize your business value and increase your profitability.
+After completing the steps suggested above, work with your Exit Strategy Planners to create a list of action items, with projected completion dates, that will maximize your business value and increase your profitability.
 Careful business exit planning will allow you to transition your company without jeopardizing either near-term performance or future growth.
 Your goal should be to move from a revenue culture to a profit culture and to strengthen the business in the areas of the six value drivers.

-Set aside time to review your business exit or succession action plan twice a year and compare your progress against your short, mid and long-term objectives.
+Set aside time with your Exit Strategy Planners to review your business exit or succession action plan twice a year and compare your progress against your short, mid and long-term objectives.
 Make adjustments and work with external advisers to stay on course.

 Keep in mind that the sale of a business can suddenly create significant liquid assets for the owner.
 Without a wealth management plan, there can be unwanted consequences.
 Tax and estate planning should also be essential elements of your exit strategy or succession planning.

-For more information about business exit planning speak with one of our Advisors at 502-244-0480.
+For more information about business exit planning speak with one of our Exit Strategy Planners at 502-244-0480.

 Posted by Brian s.
 Mazar, CBI, MBA